 No, I wasn’t a Showit wiz by any means but I was liking it and saw a very bright relationship in our future.
 Not only that, but I gained control again of development and project timelines.

 03 – They have an entire library of HELP DOCs that I easily referenced when I couldn’t understand something or figure it out.
-AND I’m in their Showit Facebook Group and Designer Group which is beyond easy to just search and find questions/answers instead of waiting for chat.
+AND I’m in their Showit Facebook Group and Designer Group which is beyond easy to just search and find questions/answers instead of waiting.
 I’ve posted a handful of questions and they all were answered very quickly

 04 – They handle website hosting (which is Amazon servers) as well as transferring your website/domain/blog posts.
 (This was huge) BUT, They do not host emails, so when I switched my site, I actually had to go on G-suite for Gmail and start over.
 But I didn’t mind that, it was like a fresh start and I can still access my old one.